apachomov/Programmatus-workshop/README.md

 ```

-Sometimes, it's going to be performance base situations, for quick overview [metrics-server](https://github.com/kubernetes-sigs/metrics-server) can be helpful, though in production environments you want to have statiscal overview, so you should be using something to collect and store performance metrics, most widely used solutions is `prometheus` with `grafana` for vizualization.
+Sometimes, you may encounter performance-related situations where a quick overview using [metrics-server](https://github.com/kubernetes-sigs/metrics-server) can be helpful.
+However, in production environments, it's essential to have a comprehensive statistical overview.
+For this purpose, the most widely used solution is `Prometheus` with `Grafana` for visualization.

 To install `metrics-server`
 ```bash